Why Handysize shipping?

 The group of cargoes which primarily make up Handysize vessel cargoes are called ‘Minor Bulks’ with demand largely driven by GDP and population growth.
-Demand has rebounded since the first half of 2020 with research analysts predicting strong 2021 and 2022 trade growth of 6.4% and 3.1% respectively in Minor Bulks.
+There is a favourable demand picture with 3.2% minor bulk growth forecast for 2022 (compounding strong growth of 6.3% in 2021).

 Handysize vessels are relatively small in dimension and carrying capacity amongst dry bulk vessels (a typical Handysize vessel ranges from 28,000 to 39,000 dead-weight tonnes).
 They are ‘Geared’ meaning that they have on-board cranes to self-load and discharge, which is particularly attractive where shoreside infrastructure is not as developed.
 Due to these features and their shallow draughts, Handysize vessels are able to access a far greater number of ports around the world than larger ships.